 The Office for Civil Rights (OCR) ensures that recipients of financial assistance from the Office of Justice Programs (OJP) and its components are not engaged in prohibited discrimination.
 The primary objective in accomplishing this mission is to secure prompt and full compliance with all civil rights laws and regulations so that needed Federal assistance may commence or continue (http://www.ojp.usdoj.gov/about/offices/ocr.htm).

 The Idaho State Police (ISP) is the State Administering Agency (SAA) for four (4) OJP pass-through grants.
-As the SAA, OCR recommended ISP "develop a comprehensive policy for addressing certain discrimination complaints involving subrecipients of DOJ funds."
-The Procedure was approved for dissemination by OCR on June 1, 2011.
+As the SAA, OCR recommended ISP “develop a comprehensive policy for addressing certain discrimination complaints involving subrecipients of DOJ funds.”
+The Procedure has been updated per OCR’s request and is currently under review.

 PGR requires every subgrantee review the training posted on the OCR website at least once during their project cycle.
 The six (6) training programs include: